 An employer has been left counting the cost after it was found that an employee had been discriminated against on the grounds of race and later victimised when he was dismissed on false grounds.

-At tribunal the employer admitted to knowing nothing about correct procedures, ACAS guidance or unfair dismissal.
-This case is a reminder of how important it is for employers to take complaints of discrimination seriously and to manage them appropriately and correctly.
+At the tribunal, the employer admitted to knowing nothing about correct procedures, ACAS guidance, or unfair dismissal.
+This case is a reminder of how important it is for employers to take discrimination complaints seriously and manage them appropriately and correctly.

 Facts of the Case